vercel/next.js/examples/static-vs-ssg-vs-dynamic/README.md

 ### Pure static pages

-Look in `./pages/static.tsx` to folow along.
+Look in `./pages/static.tsx` to follow along.

 Static page generation is the simplest form.
 Everything is initialized client-side.
 This is most like your standard React app.